waterloop/WLoopCAN/readme.md

 ### STM32CubeIDE

-Follow the following steps to setup the build:
+Move the contents of `eclipse/<board_name>` into the root directory of this repo.
+Open the directory in STM32CubeIDE then it should build out of the box.

+Manual steps if the above doesn't work:

 1. When opening the project, make sure to check "Search for nested projects".
 2. Open a file under the `WLoopCAN` directory